iteratec/kcwarden/docs/monitors/service_account_monitor.md

 ## ServiceAccountWithGroup

 Service accounts are represented as a special type of user in Keycloak.
-This user can be assigned roles, but also also be added to groups and inherit roles and other settings that way.
+This user can be assigned roles, but also be added to groups and inherit roles and other settings that way.
 Thus, it can be useful to monitor the group assignments of service accounts as well.

 ```yaml